balena-io-experimental/balena-sound/docs/04-dacs.md

 If you want to upgrade the sound quality of your balenaSound devices (or if you are using a board that does not have onboard sound card such as the Raspberry Pi Zero), you'll need to add a DAC board (Digital Audio Converter) to your project.

 ### Configure your device
-To get a DAC board to work with balenaSound, you will need to make a couple of changes to the device configuration in the balenaCloud dashboard:
+To get a DAC board to work with balenaSound, you will need to make a couple of changes to the device configuration in the balenaCloud dashboard.
+Click on the specific device within the application and select `Device configuration` in the left-side menu.
+Once you're there, do the following:

 * Disable the on-board audio by editing the existing ```RESIN_HOST_CONFIG_dtparam``` variable to set `”audio=off”`.
 * Add an additional custom configuration variable called `BALENA_HOST_CONFIG_dtoverlay`.
 The value of this will depend on your DAC board (see table below).
 * Cycle the power by unplugging your pi.

 ![DAC Configuration](https://raw.githubusercontent.com/balenalabs/balena-sound/master/images/dac-vars.png)

+If you're using multiple devices with multiple DACs for multi-room audio, you'll want to do this process per unique device that is using a DAC.
+Do not set this variable fleet-wide as it will affect every device within your application.

 ### dtoverlay Values